RayaSergieva/space-2026/README.md

 cosmic map to the Space Station by the cheapest possible route - avoiding asteroids and paying double to push through space debris.

-Built for the Hitachi Solutions Europe technical assessment, with an emphasis on clean architecture, test-driven correctness, and an honest commit history: the repository was built incrementally, and the log reads as the story of the design.
+Built with emphasis on clean architecture, test-driven correctness, and an honest commit history: the repository was built incrementally, and the log reads as the story of the design.